Military Defense Lawyers serving Florida - Court-Martial Attorneys

 Naval Air Station Whiting Field is one of only two primary pilot training bases of the US Navy.
 The base is located in Milton, Florida, and is now considered the busiest Naval Air Station in the world.
 This holds because the air station is responsible for 46 percent of the Naval Air Command Chief’s flight time and more than 10 percent of the Navy and the Marine Corps flight time.

-Whiting Field has served as a premier aviation training facility for the Navy since its establishment in July of 1943 and holds the primary mission of training student naval aviators in fixed-wing aviation and advanced helicopter training.
+Whiting Field has served as a premier aviation training facility for the Navy since its establishment in July 1943.
+Its primary mission is to train student naval aviators in fixed-wing aviation and advanced helicopter training.
 The base trains 1,200 aviation personnel every year.
-The base is home to Training Wing Five, which has three fixed-wing training squadrons and one helicopter training squadron.
+It is home to Training Wing Five, which has three fixed-wing training squadrons and one helicopter training squadron.

 Naval Air Warfare Center Orlando

 The Naval Air Warfare Center Training System Division is a unit under the control of the Naval Air Systems Command.
 It is one of several Air Warfare Centers tasked with providing technical support for the aircraft and airborne weapon systems used by the US Navy.
-For its part, the NAWCTD is tasked with developing and procuring systems to be used to train pilots and other personnel.
+The NAWCTD is also tasked with developing and procuring systems to be used to train pilots and other personnel.

 Aside from air warfare training, the NAWCTD also handles the development of systems for training personnel in surface and undersea operations.
 The unit also concerns itself with training for specialized tasks, such as sonar operation and firefighting.
 The NAWCTD works closely with other agencies and private companies to fulfill its duty.
 The main headquarters of the NAWCTD is located in Orlando, Florida.